-It wasn’t until he had already clambered back onto the bridge, bowl balanced awkwardly against his stomach, that the thought occurred to him that this might not be the best idea.
+It wasn’t until he had already clambered back onto the bridge, the bowl balanced awkwardly against his stomach, that the thought occurred to him that this might not be the best idea.
 But he was already there.
 With the bowl.
 And it would be a shame to change the plan now that he actually had one.

 And what is the plan?
 Nika asked from Rin’s memory.
-Rin could almost the older boy adjusting his glasses, one eyebrow raised in imitation of Mami Kaira.
+Rin could almost hear the older boy adjusting his glasses, one eyebrow raised in imitation of Mami Kaira.

 Give a fortune stone to the offering rune.
 Rin nodded to himself.
 It was a good plan.

 Then he glanced between the bowl of stones and the faint glow of the offering gem.
 The blackness in between seemed to stretch wider.